 - Do not put your name, address, phone number, license number or other identifiers on your key chain.
 This can lead a criminal to you and your property if you lose your keys.

-- Don’t advertise when you will return to your room with notes on your door like “I’ll be back at 5:30”.
+- Don’t advertise when you will return to your room with notes on your door such as, “I’ll be back at 5:30.”

 - Lock your bicycles with a U-type lock to a secure bicycle rack.
 If possible, use extra reinforcements on your U-type lock.
 Take all quick-release items off your bicycle and store them in your room.